mihail-pop/media-journal/README.md

   python manage.py runserver <IPv4_address>:8000
   ```
    You can find your IPv4 address by running `ipconfig` in the terminal.
 - Some YouTube videos (especially music) may show “Video unavailable, watch on YouTube” if you use a numeric URL (e.g., `http://127.0.0.1:8000`).
-Videos work on `http://localhost:8000` or a custom URL (e.g., `http://myapp.mediajournal:8000`).
+Those videos work on `http://localhost:8000` or a custom URL (e.g., `http://myapp.mediajournal:8000`).
 To use a custom URL across devices, you need local DNS, which many routers don’t support.
 Mine doesn't, so I set a URL on my laptop (where the app runs) and listen to music there; my other devices still access it using the numeric URL.
 A middle ground.